Pistos/styleguide/ruby-style.md

 * Never use "then".

-* Never use "unless"; always use "if !"
+* Never use "unless"; always use "if" with "!".

 * Use when x; ... for one-line cases.